 Office of the Dean of Students

 The Office of the Dean of Students is dedicated to providing assistance, as needed and necessary, in an effort to foster a safe, enjoyable, and successful college experience for each student.
 The authority to act on alleged non-academic judicial affairs or infringements of student rights is vested with the Office of the Dean of Students.
 The Office of the Dean of Students provides a variety of educational programming, such as: Alcohol and Drug Education, Health and Safety, and Sexual Harassment and Assault Awareness.
 Many of these are presented in cooperation with the Sexual Assault and Violence Education (S.A.V.E) Task Force, the Alcohol and Drug Education Task Force, Residence Life, Student Life, University Police, and the Counseling Center.
 The Office of the Dean of Students serves as the student body’s ombudsman; directing students to print, on-line and personnel resources; assisting students with writing and presenting grievances and appeals; meeting with individual students and groups, and serves at the pleasure of the Academic Standards Committee in receiving and processing medical withdrawals for students. http://sa.columbusstate.edu/forms.php

 Diversity Programs & Initiatives

 As part of Student Life & Development, Diversity Programs and Services is here to provide services that promote successful college experiences for diverse populations.
 These services aim to foster student development, increase cultural awareness and provide learning outcomes which are globally focused.
 Annual events include Diversity Forum and Day of Silence, and many more.
 In addition, the African American Male Initiative is housed within this office.
 AAMI is a partnership with faculty, staff and students which focuses on increasing enrollment, retention and graduation rates of black men at CSU through mentoring, leadership development and the celebration of academic and leadership achievements.
 For more information visit diversity.columbusstate.edu

 Fraternity & Sorority Life

-Homecoming is an annual tradition during fall semester for students and alumni to engage and participate in hallmark events including the parade, concert, basketball games and many more events and contests! homecoming.columbusstate.edu
+Homecoming is an annual tradition during fall semester for students and alumni to engage and participate in hallmark events including the parade, concert, athletic events and many more programs and contests! homecoming.columbusstate.edu